-Our ‘guided tour’ of Samuel Atcherley’s house, aided by the “true and perfect Inventory” of his possessions taken in 1731, continues.
+Our ‘guided tour’ of the house of Samuel Atcherley , aided by the “true and perfect Inventory” of his possessions taken in 1731, continues.
 Once again, to save space the items listed below are not set out in the same format as in the inventory, but they follow the same order and all original spellings remain unchanged, including the use of ‘ff’ to represent an upper case F.

 In the Parlour: Two Tables and 12 Chairs (£1 13s); 12 old Pickters (4s); Toys on the Mantlepiece (1s 6d).